 Don't speak Greek to me!

-John: I'm going to open a very good business, and become
+John: I'm going to open a very good business, and become a millionaire.

 Mary: (not count) your chickens before they're hatched.